kalaluusua/Hierarchical-cluster-analysis-of-Billboard-200-number-one-albums/README.md

 and average silhouette width to determine an optimal number of clusters.
 The method produces a dendrogram partitioning the data into clusters, which we interpret by inspecting normalized differences of cluster centroids.

+## Data
+Andrew Thompson.
+Acoustic and meta features of albums and songs on the bill-board 200. https://components.one/datasets/billboard-200/, apr 2019.